Nyxox-debug/house-price-prediction/README.md

 ## Description

 This project uses the California Housing dataset to train a Linear Regression model, predicting house values based on features like median income and house age.
-The code is modular, with separate files for data loading, model training, and visualization.
+It includes functionality to predict prices for new houses using a saved model.
+The code is modular, with separate files for data loading, model training, visualization, and prediction.

 ## Requirements